Monday, October 30, 2017

 When we visited her recently she asked if I would freshen it up with new burlap in a neutral color.
 I love the combo of cork and memo board, and it's simple to do!

-I pulled off the old burlap - I had spray painted that sucker pretty well so the board itself would not show through the weave of the burlap.
+I pulled off the old burlap - I had spray painted it pretty well so the board itself would not show through the weave of the burlap.

 So once again I needed to paint it.
 This time I used a light sand paint I had leftover from painting The Girl's room when Scout moved into it - ironic, no?
 A little bit of Scout's room (aka her old room) is moving back to Houston!